Vajrap/ABED/Server/src/API/characterCreation/CLASS_BALANCE_ANALYSIS.md

    - If not, consider reducing to 2 skills or giving other classes more options

 2. **Consider Single-Skill Classes**
-   - Classes with only 1 skill: Cleric, Mystic, SpellBlade, Knight, Paladin, Druid, Warlock, Inquisitor, Scholar
+   - Classes with only 1 skill: Cleric, Mystic, Spellblade, Knight, Paladin, Druid, Warlock, Inquisitor, Scholar
    - Evaluate if they need a second starting skill for better early-game experience

 ### Medium Priority